This report profiles some of the 2nd tier telcos in the New Zealand market, including CallPlus, M2, WxC, and Southern Cross Cable.

 CallPlus provides residential and business customers nationwide with a full range of retail Internet, voice and data services.
 M2 purchased Black+White and provides fixed-line services, mobile broadband and fixed-line services.
 Southern Cross Cables provides cable services using a fibre-optic cable loop network linking Australia, New Zealand, Fiji and Hawaii to the USA.

-The major players – Telecom New Zealand, Kordia, Vodafone New Zealand, Chorus, TelstraClear and 2degrees, are all covered in separate BuddeComm reports at www.budde.com.au.
-Here, we provide a brief overview of the major telcos in New Zealand with links to the reports where the companies are profiled separately.
+The major players – Spark New Zealand (rebranded from Telecom New Zealand in August 2014), Kordia, Vodafone New Zealand, Chorus, TelstraClear and 2degrees, are all covered in separate BuddeComm reports at www.budde.com.au.
+This report provides a brief overview of the major telcos in New Zealand with links to other reports where the companies are profiled separately.

-- Telecom New Zealand dominates the market in fixed-line access for both the residential and business sectors and is also one of the two major mobile operators;
+- Spark New Zealand dominates the market in fixed-line access for both the residential and business sectors and is also one of the two major mobile operators;

-- Vodafone New Zealand being the other major mobile player is also a fixed-line operator;
+- Vodafone New Zealand being the other major mobile player is also a fixed-line operator, via its 2012 acquisition of TelstraClear;

 - Kordia New Zealand owns one of the largest telecom networks in the country and is the major provider of television and radio broadcast facilities;